 The company also owns distribution utilities that operate in high-growth areas in Luzon, Visayas and Mindanao, including the country’s second- and third-largest private utilities.

 AboitizPower, together with its partners, is the Philippines’ largest owner and operator of renewable energy based on installed capacity.
-In the next 10 years, the company will significantly expand its Cleanergy portfolio, in support of the government's efforts to promote renewable energy in the country.
+In the next 10 years, the company will significantly expand its Cleanergy portfolio, in support of the government’s efforts to promote renewable energy in the country.
 AboitizPower will build an additional 3,700 MW of renewable energy, growing its existing Cleanergy capacity threefold by 2030.
-Find out more on company's corporate website.
+Find out more on the company’s corporate website.

 View all News